 By taking five minutes each morning to create a to do list, you’ll save yourself so much time and feel balanced.
 Your list is right in front of you.

 Strategy 3.
 The Stop Doing List.
 You need to create a stop doing list.
-It’s basically a list of items you don’t personally need to do but can be a job for your students—check out this blog post if you need help with that —AND those activities you discovered in your time audit that included time wasters—see the example in the download.
+It’s basically a list of items you don’t personally need to do but can be a job for someone else—–AND those activities you discovered in your time audit that included time wasters—see the example in the download.

 Emma found that with the Stop Doing list that she could free 20 minutes everyday with small things her students would benefit doing, such as sharpening pencils, cleaning the room, and organizing.
 Her students also learned responsibility and problem solving in the process.

 Like Emma, you can find balance between work and family.
-Being a teacher is so rewarding, but so is being a mom.
-These three simple strategies will help you find more balance in your classroom just like my friend Emma and countless others.
+These three simple strategies will help you find more balance in your life just like my friend Emma and countless others.
 You’re here to care for all of the sacred beings, in your classroom and at home.